 Plaintiff was forced to sign these “reminders”.
 Id.

 Defendant provided Plaintiff with a “Homemaking” sheet; something that goes so far as to order Plaintiff “not to use (BLEACH).”
 See Exhibit K. These homemaking duties were a significant part of her job – constituting more than 20 percent of Plaintiff’s work.
 See Plaintiff’s Declaration, Exhibit B, at Paragraph 3.
-See also Exhibit A, Defendant’s answer to Plaintiff’s Thirteenth Interrogatory that “Plaintiff would have knowledge of her own actions.”)
+See also Exhibit A, Defendant’s answer to the Plaintiff’s Thirteenth Interrogatory that “Plaintiff would have knowledge of her own actions.”)

 Finally, Defendant forced Plaintiff to sign a non-compete agreement that actually threatens “criminal charges” if Plaintiff failed to comply.
 Attached hereto as Exhibit I is one of these Non-Compete Agreements (another is attached as Exhibit J).
 Exhibit I states, in the last paragraph, that “Non-compliance with the above statement will result in immediate termination of my contract with FLC and with any clients that have been referred or assigned to me through FLC.
 Further, criminal charges and fees for damages can be brought against me should I fail to comply.”

 Plaintiff worked a full-time job for Defendant and was not in business for herself.
 See Plaintiff’s Declaration, Exhibit B, at Paragraph 5.
 She was paid hourly and submitted her hourly time-sheets to Defendant.
 Id., see also Defendant’s Interrogatory Answers, Exhibit A, to questions 6, 7, and 22.
 Plaintiff was not incorporated or otherwise in business for herself during the time that she performed work for Defendant.
 See Plaintiff’s Declaration, Exhibit B, at Paragraph 5.